 Quantitative Methods in the Arts Service Learning Projects

-Caine College of the Arts class where students work together to define a problem from an artist or arts organization that will benefit from quantitative analysis.
-The student applies concepts and skills learned in class to a problem of interest to the student and of use to the client.
-The project must include access to or collection of data substantial enough to generate a final report with conclusions or recommendations.
+This is a Caine College of the Arts class where students work together to define a problem from an artist or arts organization that will benefit from quantitative analysis.
+The project must include access to or a collection of data substantial enough to generate a final report with conclusions or recommendations.
 Twelve projects have been completed to date on subjects such as cost of materials, pricing models, correlation of advertising and ticket sales, time series analysis, social media analytics, and audience demographics.
-The next class convenes August 2016.
+The next class convenes Fall 2020.
 If you are interested in working with a student on a project that could benefit from quantitative analysis, contact Wendi Hassan at or contact us here.

-The grassroots Quarterly Arts Summit meetings often include a professional development component.
+The grassroots quarterly Arts Summit meetings often include a professional development component.
 Past subjects have included how to use social media, how to ask local businesses for sponsorships and the types of insurance nonprofits may need.
 We also work with Workforce Services and the Small Business Development Center to connect local arts entrepreneurs with available resources.
-For information about upcoming meetings or to suggest a topic, contact Robyn Hoth.
+For information about upcoming meetings contact Robyn Hoth at [email protected]

 Professional Training for Sound Engineers

-Cache Valley Center for the Arts, Summerfest Art Faire and Why Sound are collaborating to provide professional experience to beginning sound designers.
+Cache Valley Center for the Arts, Summerfest Art Faire and Why Sound are collaborating to provide a professional experience to beginning sound designers.
 Participants are working in multiple venues and with different equipment to become proficient in sound reinforcement for indoor and outdoor events for audiences of all sizes.
-For information about this partnership, contact Cory Castillo.
+For information about this partnership, contact Cory Castillo at [email protected]

 Arts Incubation/Fiscal Sponsorship